Art and Design

 We are proud that we have been recognised by Artsmark and awarded our first Artsmark Silver Award.
 We will be aiming for our Gold in the near future.

 ‘SMCPS have clearly demonstrated that you are promoting arts and culture values; that children and young people can develop their skills over a longer period; that a senior leader drives and develops provision across all phases, and that art is showcased and displayed effectively and clearly evidences the whole setting’s planning for arts and culture.’

 Design and technology gives children the skills to engage positively with the world around them by designing, making and harnessing the benefits of technology.
 They learn how products are designed and manufactured, how to be innovative and how to creatively use of a variety of resources, to help improve the world around them.

 At our school, we encourage children to use their creativity and imagination to design and make products that solve real life problems within a variety of contexts.
-We teach design and technology in a cross-curricular way through our exciting ‘Imaginative Learning Projects’.
-We aim to, wherever possible, link work to other disciplines such as mathematics, science, engineering, computing and art.
+We teach design and technology in a cross-curricular way through our engaging ‘Knowledge Rich Learning Projects’.
+We aim to, wherever possible, link work to other disciplines such as mathematics, science, engineering, computing, outdoor learning and art.
 Children are taught the knowledge and skills required to investigate, explore, design, make and evaluate products.
 Their finished products are linked to the class topics and are proudly shared with other classes, parents and family members.